 What Are the Benefits of Asphalt Resurfacing?

-Asphalt resurfacing involves the installation of a layer of new asphalt on top of the existing pavement.
+Asphalt resurfacing in Houston involves the installation of a layer of new asphalt on top of the existing pavement.
 The new layer is usually between two and three inches thick, and it is possible to vary the thickness to correct certain drainage problems or other issues.
 This new layer will be similar in appearance and longevity to a reconstructed pavement, but it will be much less expensive and will require less time to complete.
 With an overlay, curb reveals, drains, and other pavement features can be preserved at the appropriate height.

 Are All Pavements Suitable for Asphalt Resurfacing?